Heading to Savannah, Georgia soon for a long weekend? Here is your tell-all summary of what to do and how to do it.

-Following this guide will make sure your trip Instagram-worthy, absolutely filled with Southern charm and Savannah goodness, and best of all supporting the Black community.
+Follow this guide will make sure your trip Instagram-worthy, filled with Southern charm and Savannah goodness, and best of all—supporting the Black people that built and build this city.

 Black owned bars in Savannah, GA